 HSMWorks eventually did get bought, but not by Dassault.
 It was by Autodesk, which owns SolidWorks’ CAD rival Autodesk Inventor.
 The fierce competition between SolidWorks and Inventor notwithstanding, the new owner vows to keep HSMWorks interoperable with SolidWorks.
 At the same time, the lack of an Inventor-integrated HSMWorks became an imbalance that needs to be corrected.
-This week, the correction comes in the form of Autodesk Inventor HSM, a CAD-CAM bundle that includes both Autodesk Inventor design software and CAM features.
-Continue reading
+This week, the correction comes in the form of Autodesk Inventor HSM, a CAD-CAM bundle that includes both Autodesk Inventor design software and CAM features. →']);" class="more-link">Continue reading

 Last December at Autodesk University (The Venetian, Las Vegas, Nevada), when Autodesk CEO Carl Bass took a tour of the computer-aided manufacturing (CAM) booths, he was flanked by the executive team of Delcam — Glenn McMinn, president, Delcam North America; Clive Martell, CEO, Delcam; Steve Hobbs, development director, Delcam; and Bart Simpson, commercial director.
-It was a photo op that told what the legalities of mergers and acquisitions forbid them to discuss publicly — Delcam was about to become part of Autodesk.
-Continue reading
+It was a photo op that told what the legalities of mergers and acquisitions forbid them to discuss publicly — Delcam was about to become part of Autodesk. →']);" class="more-link">Continue reading

 Nearly two years ago, Project Falcon made its debut in Autodesk Labs, as a preview of the company’s wind-tunnel simulation technology.
 This week, the project becomes a bona fide product.
 Returning as Autodesk Flow Design, the product functions both as a standalone application (PC or Mac) or a plug-in for Autodesk Inventor (for mechanical design) and Revit (for architectural design).

 Wind tunnel or airflow simulation is usually the domain of experts, a market served by high end CFD software makers.
 Autodesk Flow Design, however, targets designers with limited exposure to simulation.
-The simple wizard-like setup lets users import existing geometry and set up simulation scenarios (for instance, simulating the airflow around a vehicle traveling at a certain speed, or a stadium of a certain shape) with just a few input parameters.
-Continue reading
+The simple wizard-like setup lets users import existing geometry and set up simulation scenarios (for instance, simulating the airflow around a vehicle traveling at a certain speed, or a stadium of a certain shape) with just a few input parameters. →']);" class="more-link">Continue reading

 If the transition of 3D design capabilities to the cloud has been a series of measured steps, think of Autodesk’s latest move as a leap for CAD.

 Autodesk, which has been the most aggressive of the CAD vendors to embrace the new software delivery paradigm, has announced a technology preview of full-fledged versions of its 3D design, engineering, and entertainment tools running in a Web browser for the first time.
-These browser-based versions of Autodesk Inventor, Revit, Maya, and 3ds Max provide access to the bulk of functionality in the traditional desktop versions on any Internet-connected system or device without requiring a full license of the program, and without keeping the user tied to any specific PC.
-Continue reading
+These browser-based versions of Autodesk Inventor, Revit, Maya, and 3ds Max provide access to the bulk of functionality in the traditional desktop versions on any Internet-connected system or device without requiring a full license of the program, and without keeping the user tied to any specific PC. →']);" class="more-link">Continue reading

 The future of professional design software may look a lot more like Netflix and Zipcar, judging from the rental licensing options just launched by Autodesk and Siemens PLM Software.